-Its objectives are to provide a broad understanding of: the nature of risks; the scientific perspective of risk; using scientific advice for environmental policy and decision-making; the social dimension of risk; how risk decisions are made in a range of contexts (e.g. economic considerations, institutional settings); the contemporary environmental risk management strategies; and the role and technique of risk communication in decision-making.
+Its objectives are to provide a broad understanding of: the nature of risks; the scientific perspective of risk; using scientific advice for environmental policy and decision-making; the social dimension of risk and how risk decisions were made; the contemporary environmental risk management strategies; and the role and technique of risk communication in decision-making.

 - - Introduction

 - - What is risk?

 - - Risk calculation & risk assessment: approaches and methods